 You’ll need to enter the password (of your Mac account) and confirm that you want to enable TRIM.
 Answer those prompts affirmatively (again, make sure your SSD supports the Mac).
 The machine will restart with TRIM enabled.

 The most important thing about SSD TRIM is that it’s enabled.
-Without TRIM, an SSD will suffer from write amplification a great deal and run out of writes (or endurance) really fast.
-I’ve seen good SSDs deplete their writes in a matter of months or even days, in normal use, with TRIM turned off.
+I’ve seen good SSDs deplete their writes in months or even days, in normal use, with TRIM turned off.

 If you install a new (or even used) SSD on a computer, checking to make sure TRIM works properly is the first and most important step.
 Also, don’t use SSDs with an operating system that doesn’t support TRIM.